timbenniks/gpx-for-runners/README.md

 # GPX parser for runners
-This is a simple GPX parser for runners how want to parse their gpx files from Nike+ or Garmin connect.
+This is a simple GPX parser for runners who want to parse gpx files from Nike+, Garmin connect or any other running service.
 The parser works as long as there are trackpoints in the GPX file.

 ## Functions
 * Duration